alexcg1/executor-pandoc-text-extractor/README.md

 # PanDocTextExtractor

-PanDocExtractor uses pandoc to extract text from different filetypes and return that text as a Document
+PandocTextExtractor uses [pandoc](https://pandoc.org) to extract text from different filetypes and store it in `doc.text`

 ## Usage